These simple word lists tie the bible story to our various worksheets (word search, tracer pages, word wall words, etc.)

 - conjunction, or

-- After reading a story, you can also have the children make their own list of words they would like to learn more about.
+- After reading the story of Ruth and Naomi, you can also have the children make their own list of words they would like to learn more about.
 Having children come up with one “What in the World?
 Word” each time they read a story is a great way to build vocabulary.

 - Use the complimentary sentence sequencing cards to practice creating sentences using the word wall words and common sight words.